zhengyup/tp/docs/UserGuide.md

 * `i/NOTE`: Note to be added to the internship application

 **Examples**:
-* `note 1 i/John Street is the leading market maker in the APAC region` adds the note 'John Street is the leading market maker in the APAC regio' to first internship application entry (in the list)
+* `note 1 i/John Street is the leading market maker in the APAC region` adds the note 'John Street is the leading market maker in the APAC region' to first internship application entry (in the list)

 **Expected Output**:
 * Success